uncch-rdmc/dataverse-corere/Readme.md

 * Select admin
 * Add all four roles

-Invite yourself as a Curator:
+Invite yourself as a new Curator user:
 * Goto https://localhost:8000/
 * Select admin menu > Site Actions  > Invite Curator
 * Look for link in logs (since email not configured)
+* Note: we do this because the admin user should not be used for UI actions

 In separate browser/private session:
 * Open link